-Subject Matter Experts (SMEs) are valuable partners in many training and performance improvement efforts.
+Subject Matter Experts (SMEs) are valuable partners for instructional designers.
+SMEs are on the teams of many training and performance improvement efforts.
 At times, it is a SME who is facilitating an online or in-person training session.
-Other times, you must collaborate with SMEs to transmit their knowledge and skills to others.
+Other times, you must collaborate with SMEs to understand the knowledge and skills to include in your learning design.

-- They may be too busy to provide the help you need
+- SMEs may be too busy to provide the help you need

-- They may have difficulty explaining basic topics because they forget what it is like to be a novice (the curse of knowledge)
+- Experts often have difficulty explaining basic topics because they forget what it is like to be a novice (the curse of knowledge)

 - They may have trouble verbalizing the wealth of tacit knowledge that makes up their expertise (see Strategies for Tacit Knowledge Transfer)